bboyho/Wireless_Remote_Controlled_RedBot_with_XBees/Test/README.md

-Note: Example codes to debug XBee with AT commands and echo to controller.
+Note: Example codes broken up for tutorial and used to debug XBee with AT commands and echo to controller.